SPoint42/hibernate-validator-security-contribs/README.md

 http://righettod.github.com/hibernate-validator-security-contribs

 ## Continuous integration
-Project is build at each commit using BuildHive:
+Project is build at each commit using BuildHive on:

 https://buildhive.cloudbees.com/job/righettod/job/hibernate-validator-security-contribs